In this article, we talk about how managers can monitor staff behaviour in line with our Code of Conduct and staff behaviour policies.

 - Missing shifts, calling in sick more often, coming in late

-- Standards in work slipping
+- Standards in work and ethics of performance dropping down

 - Extreme changes in appearance.